UPPMAX/programming_formalisms_intro/doc/index.rst

    - This is a new course, and we can learn from its "growing pains".
    - Please give feedback in the end of the days on HackMD and after the course!
+   - Tell us in HackMD directly if it is too fast or need clarification.

 .. admonition:: Learning outcomes of course